donnydazzler/group-voice-biometrics/index.md

 As you can see, the `firstName` field is of type string and indexed.
 We also store an array of `enrollmentId`s with each enrollment - there is no limit as to the number that can be stored by VoiceIt.

-The meat of the server-side logic is in the `audioHandler`.
+The bulk of the server-side logic is in the `audioHandler`.
 This contains several helper functions to process incoming requests and communicate with the VoiceIt wrapper and MongoDB.
-Let's look at the exported function:
+Let's look at the export:

 ```javascript
 module.exports = function handleAudio(req, res, action) {